magnumripper/headtail/README.md

 Works similar to 'head' and 'tail' on each file but does both at once, even for stdin (which is impossible with head/tail).
-If file is at most 21 lines (using defaults), just output the whole file.
+If file fits terminal height (using defaults), just output the whole file.
 If it is longer, output the head followed by "(... n lines skipped ...)" on a separate line, then the tail.

-We'll never skip a single line because outputting "1 line skipped" would take the same screen estate, that's the reason for "at most 21 lines" above.

 If no file name is given, standard input is used.